simonbreiter/universal-turing-machine/README.md

 }
 ```

-### JSON Example Explanation
+### Example Explanation

 Assumptions: Initial state is q0 and end state is q1 (can be defined via program arguments)

 If q0 detects an empty character it will write a one at its position, move to the right and switch to state q1.
 If q1 detects an empty character it will write a zero at its position, move to the left and switch to state q1.
 If q1 detects a one it will write a zero at its position, move to the left and switch to state qdone.

 Try it yourself!